Gabaldonlab/redundans/README.md

 so it can be run even on the laptop for small-to-medium size genomes
 - **flexible** toward many sequencing technologies (Illumina, 454 or Sanger) and library types (paired-end, mate pairs, fosmids)
 - **modular**: every step can be ommited or replaced by another tools
+- ** reliable**: it has been already used to improve assemblies of many genomes, of any size (several Mb to several Gb) and complexity (fungal, animal & plants)

 For more information have a look at the [documentation](/docs), [poster](/docs/poster.pdf) or [manuscript](/docs/manuscript.pdf).